mesosphere/dcos-docs-site/pages/services/spark/2.6.0-2.3.2/quickstart/index.md

 featureMaturity:
 ---

-This introduction will get you up and running in minutes with {{ model.techShortName }}.
-In this section, you will install the DC/OS {{ model.techName }} service.
+This page explains how to install the DC/OS {{ model.techName }} service.

 **Prerequisites**